 Allow multiple levels of description to coexist;

 Define a core set of rules that identify the valid inferences that can be made on provenance representation.

-Nodes
+In Open Provenance Model, it is assumed that provenance of objects are represented by an annotated causality graph, which is a directed acyclic graph enriched with annotations capturing further information pertaining to execution.
+According to (MOREAU et al., 2011), a provenance graph is a record of a past or current execution, and not a description of something that could happen in the future.

-The Open Provenance Model is in essence a directional graph in which express dependencies between nodes.
-As such, the nodes can represent Artifacts, Processes and Agents.
+The causality graph is composed of nodes that can represent Artifacts, Processes and Agents.
 Artifacts are an immutable piece of state that can represent a physical object or a digital representation in a computer system.
 Processes are actions or a sequence of actions performed or caused by artifacts and results in new artifacts.
 Agents are contextual entities acting as a catalyst of a process that can enable, facilitate, control or affect its execution.

-The Open Provenance Model is a model that represents artifacts in the past, explaining how they were derived, including processes that occurred in the past as well as are still in running.

-Dependencies

-Since one of the goals of the Open Provenance Model is to capture the causal dependencies between the artifacts, processes, and agents, the provenance graph is defined as a directed graph, whose nodes are artifacts, processes and agents as described earlier.
-The edges on the graph belong to one of the categories described in Figure 1, representing a causal dependency between its source, denoting the effect, and its destination that denotes the cause.
+On the other hand, the edges on the graph belong to one of the categories described in Figure 1, representing a causal dependency between its source, denoting the effect, and its destination that denotes the cause.

-The first two edges says that a process used an artifact and that artifact was generated by a process.
+The first two edges say that a process used an artifact and that artifact was generated by a process.
 The letter "R" represents the roles under which these artifacts were used since a process may have used several artifacts.
 Likewise, many artifacts may have been generated by a process, and each would have a specific role.
 Roles are only meaningful in the context of the process where they are defined, and they are not defined by OPM, but by the application domains.
 Roles are used on OPM just to distinguish the involvement of artifacts in processes.

 Figure 1: Edges and Usage of Timestamps in Open Provenance Model.
 Adapted from (MOREAU et al., 2011).

 The edge was controlled by express that a process was caused by an agent, essentially acting as a catalyst or controller.
 Since a process may have been controlled by several agents, it is also identified their roles as controllers.
 This type of dependency represents a control relationship and not a data derivation.
 The edge derived from assert that artifact A2 was derived from another artifact A1, giving us a dataflow oriented view of provenance.
 In contrast to the edge was derived from, an edge was triggered by allows for a process oriented view of past executions.
-Below are some important definitions in the Open Provenance Model.
+Below are some important definitions in the Open Provenance Model according to XXX.

 Causal Relationship: Represented by an arc and denotes the presence of a causal dependency between the source of the arc (effect) and the destination of the arc (cause).